 - Visa fee ($100) in CASH, unlike what you might have read elsewhere (aka the embassy’s own website).
 Bank drafts or money orders are not accepted.
+WTF.

 Many countries will require seeing proof that you have sufficient funds to support yourself for the first three months, however, in my case it was not requested (thank goodness!)
 Always good to have this ready anyway.
 Better come over-prepared than under.

 My interview was surprisingly as straightforward as the guy making sure all the papers were in order and duly signed and waving me off.
-This was probably the easiest step towards becoming a honorary Berliner.
-The most fun will be waiting on the other side of the ocean!
+This was probably the easiest step towards becoming a

 Two weeks later, low and behold, I received my shiny German visa in the mail!
-The funniest part in all this is that, six months along the line, no one has asked to see this damn visa.

 ARRIVING IN GERMANY